Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 Computer-Aided Engineering (CAE) systems support the simulation and analysis of the overall product design to validate the completed and integrated solution.
 Techniques such as Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA) allow modeling performance in an operating environment to validate compliance with environmental requirements such as thermal performance or resistance to shocks and vibrations.
 The results can be fed back into the electronic and mechanical design processes as an iterative refinement until the predicted achievement of compliance.

 Computer-Aided Manufacture (CAM) systems can then take the finalized and validated design information to manage and control automated electronics manufacturing processes.
 PCB manufacture, component placement, mechanical parts manufacture, and assembly.
-An integrated PLM solution can automatically link design processes to manufacturing facilities, eliminating the risk of error during the transfer of design data to production processes.
+An integrated PLM for consumer electronics solution can automatically link design processes to manufacturing facilities, eliminating the risk of error during the transfer of design data to production processes.

 We have seen that PLM manufacturing solutions facilitate the automated transfer of the design dataset to electronics manufacturing facilities to manage the engineering aspects of the production process.
 The PLM solution will also support the management functions that control production.
 Marketing processes will feed in the requirements for production rates and delivery schedules to meet predicted demand.
-The design processes will generate bills of materials that, in combination with production rate data, feed into the supply chain management and procurement processes to ensure sourced components are available when required by the electronics manufacturing processes.
+The design processes will generate bills of materials that, in combination with production rate data, feed into the supply chain management and procurement processes to ensure that sourced components are available when required by the electronics manufacturing processes.
 The supply chain management processes will also drive the distribution processes, managing transportation, and warehousing of finished products.

-The benefit of an integrated PLM for manufacturing solution is the management of exceptions.
+The benefit of an integrated PLM for manufacturing solutions is the management of exceptions.
 The unavailability of a component will be immediately communicated to all stakeholders, highlighting any impact on production schedules.
 This forward-looking capability allows alternative components sourcing for long-term unavailability or adjustment of production schedules for short-term supply issues.

 Taking this to an extreme, the long-term unavailability of a critical component without a suitable replacement would have traditionally brought production to a halt and the premature ending of the product’s lifecycle.
 The PLM solution allows a change to the circuit design to find an alternative solution to be seamlessly introduced as a controlled change that feeds through the engineering processes and updates the manufacturing dataset.
 Such a change can be designed, verified, and incorporated into the electronics manufacturing process in days rather than months.